Although limited, I now have availability for in-person sessions in East Dulwich - both daytime and evening. Online sessions are also available.

 - Domestic abuse/coercive control

-- Emergence of old patterns of behaviour
+- Emergence of repetitive patterns of thought/behaviour

 - Imposter syndrome